vmware-tanzu/tanzu-dev-portal/content/practices/design-studio/index.md

    _“How might we design an experience that addresses [the problem]?
 Use the sheets of paper to come up with as many ideas as possible and don’t over think how you draw it out.”_

    {{% callout %}}
-   Tip: It’s important not to not think of the paper as a computer or mobile screen, and to not get too caught up in details.
+   **Tip**: It’s important not to not think of the paper as a computer or mobile screen, and to not get too caught up in details.
 We are looking for lots of ideas of high-level concepts.
    {{% /callout %}}

 1. After time is up, ask each person to share their explorations (1-2 minutes per person).
 Encourage the team to write down questions or feedback on sticky notes and attach them to the sheet.
 Make sure everyone gets a turn to share.